 WHY FREEZE CHERRIES?

-For me freezing cherries is the way that I can keep cherries all year long for snacks, smoothies and baking.
+I love having cherries all year long for smoothies, snacks, and baking.
+For me freezing cherries is the easy way that I can make sure I have cherries available.
 Cherries are one of those things that not only taste good but are also really good for you.

-We don’t grow our own cherries so I love to buy a case or two when they are in season and then freeze them to use and eat throughout the year.
+We don’t grow our own cherries, I wish we could.
+Since we don’t grow them I love to buy a case or two when they are in season.
+I can then freeze them to use and eat throughout the year.

 WHAT DO YOU NEED TO FREEZE CHERRIES?